 Founded in 1774, Newark Academy has a rich history as an independent, coeducational school, for grades 6-12, located on a beautiful 68-acre campus in Livingston, NJ.
 The mission of Newark Academy is to “contribute to the world engaged individuals instilled with a passion for learning, a standard of excellence, and a generosity of spirit.”

 The Newark Academy Teaching Fellows program provides recent college graduates who are aspiring educators with the opportunity to develop their professional craft under the guidance of Newark Academy’s master teachers.
 The one-year program includes a foundation of experiences and mentorships in and out of the classroom that are designed to introduce Fellows to the teaching profession and to support them as they begin their careers.
 The program further aims to expand the pool of educators in independent schools by encouraging and welcoming Fellows from diverse backgrounds.

-For the 2021-2022 school year, Newark Academy seeks two Fellows, one to teach primarily in Math, Science, and/or Health and the other to teach primarily in Arts, English, Humanities, and/or Language.
-Fellows have three primary roles, which will require approximately equal amount of time in a typical week:
+For the 2022-2023 school year, Newark Academy seeks two Fellows, one to teach primarily in Math, Science, and/or Health and the other to teach primarily in Arts, English, Humanities, and/or Language.
+Fellows have three primary roles:

 - Substitute Teacher / Student Supervisor.
 The Dean of Faculty and division principals call upon Fellows to substitute teach and/or cover supervisory duties as needed.

 - Coach/Activity Leader.
 Fellows assist in leading one significant extracurricular activity (e.g. coaching a sport, helping with the winter musical, assisting with DEI student programs).